EchelonFour/azure-devops-login/README.md

 # Login to Azure DevOps from GitHub Actions

-This uses an authenticated az cli session to setup login to Azure DevOps when using the [Credential Provider](https://github.com/microsoft/artifacts-credprovider).
+This uses an authenticated az cli session to setup login to Azure DevOps when using NPM and nuget.
-This also works for npm, if you use the [ado-npm-auth](https://github.com/microsoft/ado-npm-auth) package (because it uses the dotnet credential provider in linux for its implementation).
+It will also set environment variables that the [Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) can use which can also be used by the the [ado-npm-auth](https://github.com/microsoft/ado-npm-auth) package on linux.

 ## Getting Started